Add and use wired networks settings on your macOS and Windows devices in Microsoft Intune

 - Description: Enter a description for the profile.
 This setting is optional, but recommended.

 In Configuration settings, configure the settings, including the Extensible Authentication Protocol (EAP) type.
-For a list of all settings, and what they do, see:
+For a list of all settings, and what they do, go to:

 In Assignments, select the user groups or device groups that will receive your profile.
-For more information on assigning profiles, see Assign user and device profiles.
+For more information on assigning profiles, go to Assign user and device profiles.

 In Review + create, review your settings.
 When you select Create, your changes are saved, and the profile is assigned.
 The policy is also shown in the profiles list.